Empower subs and students to make the most of your sick days.

 So, to make sure the learning didn't stop and, in fact, provide a bridge to the learning that would take place upon my return, I used devices and other tech tools to help ensure, even with a sub, a productive and responsive classroom.
 This included:

 - Making use of an LMS.
-In my case it was Schoology, but the same could be done with many other platforms, like Edmodo or even Google Classroom.
+In my case it was Schoology, but the same could be done with many other platforms, like Google Classroom.
 Setting up and distributing assignments to students through this platform allowed for direct communication between my students and me, even when I wasn't there.
 It also provided differentiation by giving students choice in how they completed the assignments and by giving them access to the resources they needed to do the work.

 - Providing student choice.
 Using a shared Google Doc, I created an a la carte menu of app options that students could use to work on independently.
 These options changed, depending on what we were learning, but the structure didn't.
 It was up to students to choose, and they got credit by completing a detailed reflection of how they'd spent their time.
 Tools like Newsela, Curriculet, and Minecraft are great for independent work.
 And depending on how you set them up, these learning resources can include creativity and gamification that keep kids engaged.